re-fort/run-snippets/README.md

 ======================

 Chrome and Firefox extension to run arbitrarily snippets.
-To use this extension, you have to add snippets manually and load builded package.
+To use this extension, you have to add snippets manually and load a built package.
-Since bundle with `webpack`, you can import npm packages and use ES2015 syntax in your snippets.
+Since it's bundled with `webpack`, you can import npm packages and use ES2015 syntax in your snippets.
-Refer to the [demo](https://github.com/re-fort/run-snippets/tree/demo) branch for demonstration implementation.
+Refer to the [demo](https://github.com/re-fort/run-snippets/tree/demo) branch for an implementation sample.

 [日本語](https://github.com/re-fort/run-snippets/blob/master/README_ja.md)